-And we kept the trekking finding more Sumatran orangutans during the trip.
+And we kept trekking to find more Sumatran orangutans during the trip.

-Between both days I don’t know how many orangutans we saw.
+I don’t remember exactly how many orangutans we saw between both days.
 I think probably eight or nine, many more than what we expected.

-To go back to the town guides prepared a raft for us that we would use to go down the river.
+To go back to the town, our guides prepared a raft for us that we would use to go down the river.
 They call it tube rafting.